 Have you ever wished you could download files, cook dinner, and write an email all at once?
 While literal multitasking might just get you burnt toast and garbled sentences, there is a new development in handling multiple tasks, seemingly, at the same time.
 You can achieve these feats of digital efficiency through what we will teach you in this concurrency vs parallelism article.
-But what exactly separates these two terms—concurrency vs parallelism—and how do they impact the way your computers work?
+But what exactly separates these two terms—concurrency vs parallelism programming —and how do they impact the way your computers work?

 Today, we are going to explore the concurrency vs parallelism concept, explaining their meanings, strengths, and quirks, and even witness how they play out in everyday scenarios.